Getting to Know Your Neighborhood: Coolidge Corner

 1353 Beacon St.

 This global chain, with more than 500 locations, promises a unique dining experience.
 The dishes are prepared with a simmering pot of soup stock at your table, right in front of you.
 Diners decide which ingredients to add, selecting from sliced meats and vegetables.
 The ingredients are placed on bamboo skewers in what they call a “novel way to eat meat and vegetables with various soup bases.”
-Reservations are required.
+Reservations are recommended.

 Brookline Farmers’ Market